homeavionicgroup/rmp/README.md

 - 43 x Omron B3F-4030
 - 2 x KY-040 Rotary Encoders
 - Lots of kables & Soldering equipment
+- 1x short Micro USB cable to connect the Pico (20mm)
+- 1x Micro USB cable with sufficient length (depending on where your USB Power Source is)

 ## Other
 To hold everything together I use M4 screws with minimum of 30mm length incl. lots of washers and nuts.
 As to keep the elecontrics (especially the buttons and rotaries) in place, I use double-sided adhesive pads.
 For a less chaos I additionally use cable labeles, which makes the wiring a lot easier.